sturob/tmux-propane/README.md

 	alt-m

 equalize
-	still using select-layout -E atm, but a more sound implimentation is on the way alt-=
+	using the buggy select-layout -E currently (a more sound implimentation is on the way) alt-=

 stated resizes